Guidi500/GU-6-macropad/README.md

 for an assembly tutorial go to https://imgur.com/gallery/fg8CAoP

-for a programing tutorial go to
+firmware flashing tutorial to come